techmuse8/FP2DiscordRPC/README.md

 - [Kuboroos](https://github.com/Kuborros) - Creating [FP2Lib](https://github.com/Kuborros/FP2Lib) which I used for obtaining a custom character's name for ones built using said framework.
 - [koenjicode](https://github.com/koenjicode) - Creating [DiscordRush](https://github.com/koenjicode/DiscordRush) which was a great reference for how to do something like this for a Unity game as someone who learned C# through this project.

+## Known Bugs
+- Restarting or launching Discord while the game is running will cause the plugin to stop working.
+You'll have to launch the game with Discord running in order for the plugin to work; I'm currently working on trying to sort out a fix for this issue.

 ## Building